lmdata10/Excel-Business-Analysis-Reports/Excel.md

 - **Market Share**: The revenue contribution of a particular industry to the overall market value.
 - **Target**: Estimated revenue for a particular time period.
 - Use conditional formatting to highlight values that are above or below a certain threshold.
-- Mean - Synonym for Average.
+- **Mean** - Synonym for Average.
-- Median - Middle value of a dataset when it is ordered in ascending order.
+- **Median** - Middle value of a dataset when it is ordered in ascending order.
 - If the dataset has an even number of values, the median is the average of the two middle values.
-- Mode - Most frequently occurring data value.
+- **Mode** - Most frequently occurring data value.
-- Variance is a measure of how spread out a distribution is.
+- **Variance** is a measure of how spread out a distribution is.
 It is calculated as the average of the squared differences from the mean.
   - The smaller the variance, the less spread out the data is.
 Conversely, the larger the variance, the more spread out the data is.
 - Standard deviation is a measure of the amount of variation or dispersion of a set of values.
 It is calculated as the square root of the variance.
   - The smaller the standard deviation, the closer the data points are to the mean.
 Conversely, the larger the standard deviation, the more spread out the data points are.
-- **[!NOTE]** The stock market's volatility is the best use case for variance and standard deviation.
+- **NOTE** The stock market's volatility is the best use case for variance and standard deviation.
-- Correlation is a statistical measure that shows the degree to which two variables are related.
+- **Correlation** is a statistical measure that shows the degree to which two variables are related.
   - A correlation coefficient can range from -1 to 1: -1 (perfect negative correlation) < 0 (no correlation) < 1 (perfect positive correlation).

 # Data Transformation using Power Query
 - Power Query simplifies data cleaning and transformation compared to using Excel formulas.
 - Power Query uses M-language internally for all the steps performed using the UI controls.
-- **[!NOTE]** It is advisable to give meaningful names to the transformation steps in Power Query.
+- **NOTE:** It is advisable to give meaningful names to the transformation steps in Power Query.
 - In Power Query, you can perform various types of joins between tables based on your specific requirements.
 - To quickly check the quality status of columns, use the "view" option.
 - **Unique** values are values that appear only once in the data.